Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

 Charlie Lee and his LTC development team have also proposed several improvements to the Litecoin Blockchain that he hopes will help reignite the Litecoin spark and maintain its price on an upward trajectory.
 They started with the addition of the Mimblewimble extension that enhances user privacy when interacting with the Litecoins.
 And it has played a key role in helping LTC keep its head above the $200 mark and add a spark to its year-long bull rally.

 Since his pessimistic price prediction in 2017, Charlie Lee has been rather reserved and hasn't commented openly about the price direction he expects the coin to take.
-However, a recent cryptic message on his Twitter account has been interpreted by many as a price prediction and places the LTC price at $6500 by December 2021.
+However, a cryptic message on his Twitter account last March was interpreted by many as a price prediction and places the LTC price at $6500 by December 2021, which obviously didn't come true.

 There have also been talks of Litecoin eventually dethroning Bitcoin as the preferred digital currency and accumulating the largest market capitalization.
 However, none of the current LTC price predictions seems to support this theory.